Some truckers finding stress relief in meditation

 Eden Kozlowski, who helps people understand the benefits of meditation, says that attracting drivers is a hard sell.
 She and her associates went through a list of about 200 carriers to whom they offered her services and for the most part no one bit.
 "I couldn't even get my foot in the door."
 She had limited success with one carrier when less than a handful of drivers attended a session and only one driver that she knew of continued: Linda Squire.

-Frustrated, Kozlowski gave up trying to teach groups of drivers about mediation.
-"Every [industry or school] that I've been working in has been blossoming, but not trucking driving."
+Frustrated, Kozlowski gave up trying to teach groups of drivers about meditation.
+"Every [industry or school] that I've been working in has been blossoming, but not trucking."
 She notes: "Many people that I have come in contact with are so open, so willing to try new things.
 But then there's the larger contingency that's like, 'Mmm, we're not going there.'
 Why?
 I have no idea."

 Her approach to personalizing meditation is simple.
 "Focus on your breath.
 If you're a visual person, focus on a visual.
 If you want to say something over and over again in your head [a mantra] that's okay, too.
 I work with each person on whatever track works best for them."